RayYH/docker-deployments/README.md

-# Nginx Samples
+# Deployments 101

-This repository contains a collection of sample configurations for the Nginx web server.
+This repository contains a collection of sample configurations for apps and services, you can quickly setup services on your local machine. **Only works on MacOS**.

 ## Generate Certs